A moment-matching metric for latent variable generative models: Experiments: Regularization

 The Akaike Information Criteria (AIC) \cite{akaike74,akaike98} is a well-establish penalized likelihood function that can be used to select the number of components in a GMM.
 The AIC can be expressed as

-where $L$ is the likelihood of the model, and $p$ is the number of parameters ($p = 2k$ in the GMM case).
-In equation \ref{AIC} we see a natural tradeoff; $-2\ln(L)$ goes down as we increase the number of components but $2p$ goes up.
+where $\text{ll}(S)$ is the log-likelihood of the data $S$ under the model, and $p$ is the number of parameters ($p = 2K$ in the GMM case).
+In equation \ref{AIC} we see a natural tradeoff; $-2\text{ll}(S)$ goes down as we increase the number of components but $2p$ goes up.
 To select the right GMM model, we can fit multiple GMM with various number of components and we select the model that minimizes the AIC.

-Based on Figure \ref{aicgmm}, the AIC is minimized at $k=3$ which is concordant the model used to generate the data.
+Based on figure \ref{aicgmm}, the AIC is minimized at $K=3$ which is concordant the model used to generate the data.

 Next, we use our MEGA-penalized likelihood function described in equation \ref{GMM_regu} to select the number of components.